dbmedialab-archive/reader-critics/README.md

 * [Tests](doc/tests.md) ‒ Everything that needs to be known about automated tests of this thing
 * [Backend Service Layer](doc/backend-service-layer.md) ‒ The formidable backend abstraction layer
 * [Localization](doc/localization.md) ‒ Multi language support
-* [Crazy Ideas](doc/think-about-these-crazy-ideas.md) ‒ We won't do that right now, but we really want to

 ## License